-Typically spiders prefer to stay out of sight and not cause any issues, but every now and again people and pets can get bitten by spiders.
+Typically spiders prefer to stay out of sight and not cause any issues, but now and again people and pets can get bitten by spiders.
 Below, our North Providence vets provide advice on how to treat spider bites on dogs and when to seek veterinary attention.

 Spider Bites On Dogs